What Are Skull Base Tumors?

-Cranial base tumors are tumors that form at the base of the skull or spread to that location from a cancer elsewhere in the body.
-Northwestern Medicine treats a variety of skull base tumors and other conditions, including:
+Skull base tumors, sometimes called cranial base tumors, are tumors that form at the base of the skull or spread to that location from a cancer elsewhere in the body.
+Northwestern Medicine treats all types of skull base tumors including:

 - Acoustic neuroma: This is a rare, usually benign tumor of the auditory nerve, the nerve that connects the ear to the brain.
 Symptoms include hearing loss, tinnitus, dizziness and paralysis of the facial nerves.
 Acoustic neuromas can also be called vestibular schwannoma or cranial nerve schwannomas.

 - Arachnoid cysts: These are small, fluid-filled sacs that appear—usually from birth—in the tissue surrounding the cranial nerves.
 Symptoms include headaches, seizures, developmental delay and visual problems.

 - Carotid body tumor (chemodectomas or paraganglioma): This is an often-aggressive tumor growing next to the branching of the carotid artery in the upper neck.
 Removal may also involve a vascular surgeon to bypass or repair damage to the carotid artery.